-Not like mushrooms, that’s for sure!
-Chaga tea has a mild earthy taste.
-It’s definitely stronger than the pine needle teas I’ve made from hemlock needles and white pine needles.
+Chaga tea has an earthy taste.
+It’s definitely a stronger flavor than the pine needle teas I’ve brewed, which are delicious too, but quite subtle.

 Considering the health benefits, I will definitely be on the lookout for more chaga fungus on birch trees.

 Check out more simple delicious recipes on this site.

 Get full access…

 Get full access to this website instantly and enjoy great supporter benefits!

 - How Windy is Too Windy To Hike?

 - The Sketchiest Hike in the Catskills